Robora-Lab/autonomous-building-inspection/index.md

 title: "Autonomous Building Inspection"
 author: Nick Chodura, Derek Boase, Joshua Woods and Melissa Greeff
 ---
-Welcome to the Autonomous Building Inspection project!
+Welcome to the autonomous building inspection project!
 This page covers the progress made on this project to date by members of [Robora Lab](https://roboralab.com/).

 ---
 ### <span style="color: #4568ff;">Background</span>